Viku69/Uni-Restro/README.md

 # Uni-Restro
-It is an reservation system app for restaurants
+It is a reservation system app for restaurants